TosbackCgusBridge-Bot/CGUs-versions/Officemax/Privacy Policy.md

 http://officedepot.ugc.bazaarvoice.com 2563 http://static.www.odcdn.com/images/us/od/

-This promotion is for loyalty members only.
-If you want to take advantage of exclusive offers like these, join Office Depot® OfficeMax® Rewards now!
-Already a member? sign in here.
+This promotion is for Rewards members only.
+To take advantage of exclusive offers like these, join Office Depot® OfficeMax® Rewards now!

+Join Sign In